-Campus Safety personnel will conduct a thorough and timely investigation to determine the whereabouts of the person.
-Campus Safety will contact those close to the missing person including the emergency contact on file for the student for any student determined to be missing.
+Campus Safety personnel in conjunction with Residence Life Professional Staff will conduct a thorough and timely investigation to determine the whereabouts of the person.
+Campus Safety in conjunction with Residence Life Professional Staff will contact those close to the missing person including the emergency contact on file for the student for any student determined to be missing.